-To date, CoPro's activities have yielded between 5 and 8 million shekels (approximately two million dollars) in annual foreign investments in Israeli documentaries.
+To date, CoPro's activities have yielded between 5 to 8 million shekels (approximately two million dollars) in annual foreign investments in Israeli documentaries.
 The only other main funding source for Israeli documentaries is the Israel Film Council.
 They are required to invest 10 million shekels in Israeli documentaries anually.
 In other words, Israeli documentaries recieve an annual 35% budgetary boost thanks to the co-production deals mediated by CoPro.
 Given the limited size of the local market and audience, creative partnerships beyond Israel's borders ensure that independent Israeli documentaries continue to flourish.

 CoPro’s achievements in numbers:

 661 international documentary co-productions.

 340 buyers and investors from leading television networks and film funds around the globe have come to Israel (including: Head of programming at BBC Four, Head of programming of the prestigious Theme Evenings program at ZDF/ARTE, Head of Educational Television in Canada, the Sundance Foundation and more).

 93,064,000 shekels have been invested in Israeli documentary films through CoPro’s activities.

 330 films have been broadcasted on dozens of TV stations in Israel and abroad.